weibeld/keyboard-inspector/README.md

 ./kbi
 ~~~

-Now the program prints the [ASCII codes](http://www.asciitable.com/) of the characters (or character sequences) that the keys (or key combinations) of your keyboard produced in hexadecimal and octal notation.
+Now you can start pressing any keys and key combinations on your keyboard, and the program prints the [ASCII codes](http://www.asciitable.com/) of the produced characters, or character sequences, in hexadecimal and octal mode.

-To exit, type `Ctrl-C`.
+To exit the program, type `Ctrl-C`.

 ## How does it work?